ihsn/nada-documentation/src/admin-guide/web-ui/studies.md

 ## Adding a video

-Currently no option to upload a metadata file (will be implemented in future versions of NADA).
-Can enter from scratch, or generate the metadata and upload using the API.

 ### Loading metadata (web interface)

-Option not yet available in NADA.
+This option is currently not available.
+It will be added in a future version of NADA.

 ### From scratch (web interface)

 ### Loading metadata (API)

+This option is currently not available.
+It will be added in a future version of NADA.

 ### From scratch (API)